amarxyadav/squid_proxy/README.md

 # How to Setup

-A simple script that sets up an HTTP Proxy Server
+A simple script that sets up an HTTP Proxy Server  & SOCKS5 PROXY

 HTTP PROXY